top of page

 The Golden Strategy: Resilience Reigns Supreme

-VI.
 Professional Support Systems

 Data and research imagery with hexagons and 'P2P' demonstrate the impact of trauma-informed care on reducing mental health stigma.